gavinmcfarland/plugma/packages/website/src/content/3-developer-tools.md

 # Developer tools

 Plugma comes with several developer tools to make developing plugins easier.
-You can enable them by using keyboard shortcut `Opt + Cmd + J`.
+You can enable the developer toolbar by clicking into the plugin window and pressing by keyboard shortcut `Opt + Cmd + J`.